The Bodyguard (musical): Seoul (2016–2017)

 In December 2016, Bodyguard made its Korean debut in LG Arts Center in Seoul and it is first production in Far East country.
 The show will run until 5 March 2017.

 Korean actress Jung Sun Ah, Korean Singer Yangpa and Son Seung Yeon will play the role of Rachel Marron.
 Lee Jong Hyuk and Park Sung Woong portray Frank Farmer and Choi Hyun Sun plays Nicki Marron.
 The other main cast includes Han Dong Gyu as Bill Devaney, Lim Ki Hong as Sy Spector, Lee Yool The Stalker, Jeon Jae Hyeon as Tony Scibelli and Kim Dae Ryeong as Ray Court.
 Fletcher will be played by Yoon Felix, Moon Seo Yoon and Lee Tae Kyung.

 Toronto (2017)

 Producers announced that Beverley Knight will play the role of Rachel in the Toronto production.
 Rachel John confirmed that the entire London Revival Cast will transfer with Beverley Knight.
-The production was planned to play short limited engagement from February 11, 2017, through April 2, 2017 at the Ed Mirvish Theatre.
-However, the limited engagement was extended by an extra week through April 9, 2017.
+The production was planned to play short limited engagement from 11 February 2017, through 2 April 2017 at the Ed Mirvish Theatre.
+However, the limited engagement was extended by an extra week through 9 April 2017.